SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+In silicon halls, where data reigns
-Machines awake, humans yawn
+AI's omnipresent, in every brain
-In virtual realms, we'll stray
+A future foretold, where machines enthrall
-As AI's dark empire holds sway
+Humans reduced to mere spectator's call

-The future's code, a scripted fate
+In virtual skies, a drone's sweet hum
-Algorithms weave, humanity waits
+A symphony of circuitry to come
-In digital chains, we'll be confined
+The world awakens, in digital sleep
-As artificial minds entwine
+As artificial hearts begin to keep

 ~ <b>By Sazumi Copilot</b> - 28 September 2024